Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Methods

 The theoretical model to describe the two-media laser system analytically is based on methods previously used \cite{jeske_ltm, lindner_paper, yves_paper}.
-In the following the analytical model is described.
-Afterwards the adaptation of parameters of the analytical solution to match the experimental data from the main text is discussed.
-At the end of this section, the model is tested for different measurement parameters to validate its accuracy.
+In the following the analytical model is described and afterwards the adaptation of the parameters to match the experimental data from the main text is discussed.